 One of the features that sets the 700 Series apart from the competition is the color LCD screen.
 It provides a lot of options to fine-tune the pedal-assistance by choosing the top speed, the number of assist levels, and the amount of assistance you want to get at each level.
 By playing around with the settings, you can significantly increase the range.

-Ride1UP 700 does not disappoint when it comes to the drivetrain and the brakes either.
+Ride1UP 700 does not disappoint when it comes to the drivetrain or the brakes.

 The Tektro hydraulic disc brakes are another pleasant surprise as 99% of e-bikes in this price range come with mechanical disc brakes.
 The stopping power, precision, and maintenance are all much better with hydraulic compared to cable-actuated brakes.